DESY

 • A3.
 Soft-matter sciences:

-Students learn about methods to investigate the structure and dynamics of systems such as complex liquids and glasses such as small angle X-ray scattering (SAXS) using coherent X-ray beams, X-ray photon correlation spectroscopy (XPCS), and X-ray cross-correlation analysis (XCCA).
-In addition, they synthesize colloidal samples in our chemistry lab.
-Hands on experiments using laser scattering set-ups on self-synthesized colloidal systems and analyzing and interpreting the obtained data allows both to train their programming skills as well as the critical discussion of experimental results.
+Students learn about methods to investigate the structure and dynamics of systems such as complex liquids and glasses such as small-angle X-ray scattering (SAXS) using coherent X-ray beams, X-ray photon correlation spectroscopy (XPCS) and X-ray cross-correlation analysis (XCCA).
+In addition, they synthesise colloidal samples in our chemistry lab.
+Hands-on experiments using laser scattering set-ups on self-synthesised colloidal systems and analysing and interpreting the obtained data allows both to train their programming skills as well as critical discussion of experimental results.

 • A4.
 Development of experimental techniques: